 JSTs consider information from various sources, including peer comparisons.

-During the Phase 3 assessment JSTs take into account insights gained from on-site inspections, deep dives or horizontal analyses, such as targeted or thematic reviews, whenever available.
-Peer comparison is also embedded in this assessment and supported by internally available tools.
+During the Phase 3 assessment, JSTs take into account insights gained from on-site inspections, deep dives or horizontal analyses, such as targeted or thematic reviews, when available.
+Peer comparison is also embedded in this assessment and

 The adequacy of processes and procedures is essentially a risk control topic and feeds into the risk control assessment.
 However, there may be consequences for the reliability of quantitative information analysed in the risk level assessment.
-The quality and reliability of quantitative metrics reported by the supervised entity is considered to prevent metrics from being biased.
-Such biases resulting from a lack of prudence or risk control deficiencies could lead to a more positive assessment of the supervised entity's risk position.
+The quality and reliability of quantitative metrics reported by the supervised entity are considered in order to prevent metrics from being biased.
+Such biases (which could, for example, stem from a lack of prudence or risk control deficiencies) could lead to an overly positive assessment of the supervised entity's risk position.